Multimodal Automated Fact-Checking: A Survey: Datasets and Modeling Approaches

-\textbf{Retrieved evidence.} Retrieved evidence external to the claim is mostly used for fact-checking text claims, text/image and image content (Table~\ref{tab:verdict}). \citet{mishra2022factify} use documents containing an image and text as evidence. \citet{fung-etal-2021-infosurgeon} leverage a knowledge base to provide additional background knowledge.
+\textbf{Retrieval-based.} Retrieved evidence external to the claim is mostly used for fact-checking text claims, text/image and image claims while audio and video fact-checks often don't retrieve additional evidence data (Table~\ref{tab:verdict}) but rely on the content of the video/audio input. \citet{fung-etal-2021-infosurgeon} leverage a knowledge base for additional background knowledge.
+They first construct a knowledge graph of the input news article using its text and images.
+They extract entities/relations from this knowledge graph with an Information Extraction system~\citep{li-etal-2020-cross, lin-etal-2020-joint} and map the entities to Freebase~\citep{BollackerEPST08} as their background knowledge base.
 Two recent datasets scrape claims from fact-checking websites, and include text/image/video from those articles as evidence~\citep{DBLP:conf/icwsm/SinghalSK22, Yao2022}. \citet{akhtar-etal-2023-reading} used chart images as evidence to verify textual claims.
-To determine if an image is used out-of-context to support a claim, previous works also use \emph{(reverse) image search} to retrieve evidence images~\citep{Muller-BudackTD20, Abdelnabi_2022_CVPR}, aiming to find evidence sources with images similar to or same as the claim image. \citet{Muller-BudackTD20} query search engines and the \emph{WikiData} knowledge graph using named entities from the claim text. \citet{Abdelnabi_2022_CVPR} similarly query with claim captions and also apply \emph{reverse image search} with the claim image as query.
+To determine if an image is used out-of-context, previous works also use \emph{(reverse) image search}~\citep{Muller-BudackTD20, Abdelnabi_2022_CVPR}, to find evidence sources with images similar to or same as the claim image. \citet{Muller-BudackTD20} query search engines and the \emph{WikiData} knowledge graph using named entities from the claim text. \citet{Abdelnabi_2022_CVPR} use the claim image caption and the image itself as query.